 Remark 1.2.3.
-The limit algebraic space $\varprojlim S{\lambda}$ is defined étale-locally over any single $S{\lambda_0}$ by using the analogous well-known limit construction in the case of schemes.
+The limit algebraic space $\varprojlim S{\lambda}$ is defined étale-locally over any single S{λ_0} by using the analogous well-known limit construction in the case of schemes.
 By working étale-locally it is easy to check that such an algebraic space has the universal property of an inverse limit in the category of algebraic spaces.
-Also, since $\varprojlim S{\lambda}$ is affine over any $S{\lambda_0}$ , it is quasi-compact and quasi-separated.
+Also, since $\varprojlim S{\lambda}$ is affine over any S{λ_0} , it is quasi-compact and quasi-separated.

 We now briefly outline the paper.
-We first consider Theorem 1.2.1 when S is of finite presentation over an excellent noetherian scheme (such as Spec $\mathbb{Z}$ ).
-This case is the focus of our efforts in $\S 2$ , and the base S is fixed throughout most this section but we progressively simplify X. In $\S 2.1$ we use the cotangent complex to reduce to the case when X is reduced.
-(This is an improvement of [R2, Prop.
-3], which treats the case $S = \operatorname{Spec} k$ for a field k; arguing via the cotangent complex is also better-suited to generalization to Artin stacks.)
+We first consider Theorem 1.2.1 when S is of finite presentation over an excellent noetherian scheme (such as Spec \mathbb{Z}).
+This case is the focus of our efforts in §2, and the base S is fixed throughout most this section but we progressively simplify X. In §2.1 we use the cotangent complex to reduce to the case when X is reduced.
 Then in §2.2 we use a contraction result of Artin [A, Thm.
 6.1] and various results of Raynaud-Gruson [RG, I, §5.7] to reduce to the case when X is normal.
-(The proof of this part is broadly similar to the proof of [R2, Prop.
-2].)
 The case of normal X is handled in §2.4 by using a group quotient argument to reduce to the known case (whose proof we also provide, for the convenience of the reader) when X is normal and S is an excellent noetherian scheme.
 Note that this settles Theorem 1.2.1 for all "practical" cases, but not yet the general noetherian case.

 The passage to the general case of Theorem 1.2.1 is the aim of §3, via various approximation methods.
-In §3.1 we use stratification techniques of Raynaud-Gruson for algebraic spaces to prove Theorem 1.2.2 by reducing it to the known the case of schemes, and then in §3.2 we reduce to the proof of Theorem 1.2.1 in general to the case when $f: X \to S$ is finitely presented (not just finite type).
-An application of Theorem 1.2.2 then allows us to reduce Theorem 1.2.1 to the proved case when S is of finite presentation over $\mathbb{Z}$ .
+In §3.1 we use stratification techniques of Raynaud-Gruson for algebraic spaces to prove Theorem 1.2.2 by reducing it to the known case of schemes, and then in §3.2 we reduce to the proof of Theorem 1.2.1 in general to the case when $f: X \to S$ is finitely presented (not just finite type).
+An application of Theorem 1.2.2 then allows us to reduce Theorem 1.2.1 to the proved case when S is of finite presentation over \mathbb{Z} .
 It is only at this point that the general noetherian case is also settled.